One option he might consider would be to try to play an 18th and final NBA season with his hometown Warriors.

 Payton, a nine-time NBA All-Star point guard and one of the league's greatest defensive players during his prime, grew up in Oakland and starred at Skyline High School.

 Payton played the past two seasons with the Heat, winning his first NBA championship in 2006.
-But his playing time dwindled last season when he averaged just 5.3 points
+But his playing time dwindled last season when he averaged just 5.3 points and 3.0 assists, both career-lows.

 "He just doesn't feel like he went out the way he'd like to," Goodwin said.